AbdulDevHub/Opal-Labs-Backend/README.md

 ## Introduction

-This is a public copy of a private repository in which I am currently working with a team of 7 people to create a Notion-like productivity website.
+This is a public copy of a private repository in which I am worked with a team of 7 people to create a Notion-like productivity website.
 The project is built using Next.js, TypeScript, Google OAuth, the Agile Model, PostgreSQL, Redis, Playwright, and Go.
 NOTE: This repository is the backend section of the site, to view the frontend, go to [this repository link](https://github.com/AbdulDevHub/Opal-Labs-Frontend).

 ## Setup